Supporting your mental health after graduation

 • What is the company’s staff mental wellbeing policy?
 Do they have something in place?

-• Does the company actively promote mental wellbeing and talk about staff welfare on their website, or within the recruitment documentation?
+• Does the company actively promote mental wellbeing and discuss staff welfare on their website or in recruitment materials?
 What is the culture like around mental wellbeing?

 • Is there an HR department?
 Are they friendly and approachable?
-Would you feel comfortable discussing any issues to do with your mental health with your potential line manager or team?
+Would you feel comfortable discussing mental health concerns with your potential line manager or team?

 • Do colleagues socialise?
 What is the general vibe?
-Are people getting on, are there organised social events?
-If you have moved away for a job your workplace is the most common way to make new friends.
+Are there organised social events?
 Will you get on with these people outside of work?

-• Be honest with yourself, will the type of work keep you interested, stimulated and motivated?
-Boredom will not help your mental health.
+• Will the type of work keep you interested, stimulated, and motivated?
+Boredom can affect mental health.

-• Is there any financial help with relocation, does the company run a cycle to work scheme or interest free loan for public transport?
-Having financial worries can be a big strain on your mental wellbeing.
+• Is there any financial help with relocation?
+Does the company run a cycle-to-work scheme or offer interest-free loans for public transport?
+Financial worries can be a big strain on your wellbeing.

 Joanne Lusher, Alumni Relations Officer